Gaborandi/BERT-Classification-with-Multi-Sampling/README.md

 this code is updated version of the code from this tutorial (https://mccormickml.com/2019/07/22/BERT-fine-tuning/) by Chris McCormick

 Testing is done against positive labels only

+the purpose of multisampling is to see how powerful is the model against small sample size

+this could help in knowing which model could be good for domains with limited amount of samples such as rare diseases in medical domain

+domain adaptation could help in overcoming the problem of limited sample size but more experiements are needed